sayedmhussein/WeeControl/README.md

 * Entity Framework Core as database persistence.

 ### Patterns:
-* CQRS using Mediator in backend side.
+* CQRS on backend side.
+* MVVM on frontend side.

 ## Copyright and Licensing
 This is open source project, while you need to read and accept each nuget package imported into this project.